MicrosoftLearning/SC-100-Microsoft-Cybersecurity-Architect/Instructions/IgniteLabs/SecureScore.md

 Security teams need to control access to the organization's security posture information and to the specific data sources that feed it.
 The Microsoft Defender XDR Unified role-based access control (RBAC) model provides a single permissions management experience that provides one central location for administrators to control user permissions across different security solutions.

-To ensure that the security ambassadors have the necessary role permissions you need to create a custom role.
+To ensure that the security ambassadors have the necessary role permissions, you need to create a custom role.
 For the Microsoft Defender XDR security portal to start enforcing the permissions and assignments configured in your new custom roles or imported roles, you must activate the Microsoft Defender XDR Unified RBAC model for some or all of your workloads.

 ### Proposed solution